 Eardington quarry produced high quality concrete, sand and gravel products between 1939 and 1994.
 The site produced 6,10,20 and 40 mm gravels for various processes but the main product was 5/20mm gravel for use in the production of concrete.
 Above aerial view taken during the ’70s.
-Left top, water storage pools.
+Top left, water storage pools.
 Right and centre, quarry plant equipment.
+Bottom centre, entrance to the quarry.
+The Bridgnorth to Highley road runs diagonally from bottom centre.

 It was opened in 1939 to supply materials to RAF Stafford, Cosford, Bobbington and Ditton Priors.